bonplein/asana-paymo-sync/README.md

 [![Build Status](https://travis-ci.org/hofratsuess/asana-paymo-sync.svg?branch=master)](https://travis-ci.org/hofratsuess/asana-paymo-sync)

+## How does it work?

+As said above, this is a script that will run on a regular interval.
+It will then make sure that all the information from Asana matches up with Paymo, meaning Paymo is only used to track time while commenting, changing names, due-dates will remain in Asana.
+Basically it's a 1-way sync.

+If your use-case would require a 2-way sync, let us know by opening an issue or creating a pull request.

 ## Setup

 In order for the script to be able to synchronize it needs project and user mappings in `config.clj`.
 Since they're both `id` based there are some CLI functions that help with filling those out.